ndsurgenor/quadulo/README.md

 - This site has been tested for responsiveness in 'real-world' contexts by viewing the site on widescreen desktop and laptop setups, medium-screen tablets, and smaller-screen smartphone devices.
 - This site has also been tested for responsiveness on various browsers including Chrome, Firefox, Edge and Safari.
 - Buttons and links have been tested to ensure that they fufil the correct functions/direct to the correct page.
-- Text and graphics have been tested to ensure that they resize/reorder correctly at various screen sizes.
+- Text, graphics and grid/dialog boxes have been tested to ensure that they resize correctly on smaller screens.

 ### Validator Testing